Part XVII: Criminal Matters

 124. Noting of appearances of advocates/prosecutors

-(1) To facilitate the linking of advocates and prosecutors to criminal cases registered via the Integrated Criminal case filing and Management System (“ICMS”) and the contacting of advocates and prosecutors having conduct of matters in the State Courts, advocates and prosecutors appearing in cases must each fill in a Form 25 of Appendix A to these Practice Directions and hand the duly completed form to the court officer before their cases are mentioned.
+(1) To facilitate the linking of advocates and prosecutors to criminal cases registered via the Integrated Case Management System (“ICMS”) and the contacting of advocates and prosecutors having conduct of matters in the State Courts, advocates and prosecutors appearing in cases must each fill in a Form 25 of Appendix A to these Practice Directions and hand the duly completed form to the court officer before their cases are mentioned.

-(2) This practice applies to all criminal trials, mentions courts (Court 23 and 26), special (i.e. traffic and coroner’s) and night (Court 25N and 26N) courts.
+(2) This practice applies to all criminal trials, mentions courts (Court 4A and 4B), special (i.e. traffic and coroner’s) and night (Court 4AN and 4BN) courts.

 (3) The forms will be placed on all bar tables.